 I learned to sew at age 11 at my local Singer store.
 I was so intrigued by all of the supplies in my friend’s sewing tote box I spotted while playing at her house that I rode my bicycle home and told my mom I wanted to take sewing lessons.
 I found my niche.
 I made most of my clothes through high school and even made room for my sewing machine (in cabinet) in my tiny college dorm room.
 I bought my first quilt book when in my early 20’s at the St. Louis arch gift shop.
 It was a book about the Cathedral Window and I was intrigued with how that was put together.
 I played around with it, but continued to sew garments for my kids while they were young.

 I got back into quilting when my son and daughter were in middle school, feeding my need for continued creativity.
-I took various classes locally, and eventually made my way to Syracuse, NY for Quilting by the Lake, and Carmel, CA for Empty Spools.
+I took various classes locally, and eventually made my way to Syracuse, NY for Quilting by the Lake, Carmel, CA for Empty Spools, and Paducah, KY, and Houston for the Quilt Shows.

-Interested in learning more about Cotton Theory?
+Interested in learning more about quilting?
 Contact me at Lana@lanaquilts.com